j0ack/microbe/docs/faq.rst

 To include a file in your contact you need to upload it first on your server using the ``Media`` tab in the administration page.

-Upload is managed using the HTML5 file API for the Drag and drop.
-If your browser doesn't allow it you can use a the regular upload button.

-Files uploaded will have be reachable at ``http://www.yourwebsite.com/static/media/<your_file_name>``.

 How to include code blocks
 ++++++++++++++++++++++++++